Voice Pipeline

 Quick Start

-# Basic voice mode (Whisper STT + OpenAI TTS)
+// Basic voice mode (Whisper STT + OpenAI TTS)

-# Deepgram + ElevenLabs
+// Deepgram STT + ElevenLabs TTS with diarization

-Install the matching streaming voice packs and set the required API keys before
+Install the matching streaming voice packs and set the required API keys before enabling voice:

 @framers/agentos-ext-streaming-stt-whisper+OPENAI_API_KEY@framers/agentos-ext-streaming-stt-deepgram+DEEPGRAM_API_KEY@framers/agentos-ext-streaming-tts-openai+OPENAI_API_KEY@framers/agentos-ext-streaming-tts-elevenlabs+ELEVENLABS_API_KEY